farTooOld/3D_STEP-Colorizer-App/README.md

 **Helpful Info Prior to Installation**
 Download the STEP_Colorizer App(for your system) and the Backup_STEP_Files.zip

-There is a Backup Folder containing the included STEP files.
-The App (.zip) contains a Selection of Stock-Parts provided for Ease-Of-Use.
+The App contains a Drop-Down Menu for Selection of Stock-Parts provided for Ease-Of-Use.

 To be able to select them from the Drop-Down 'Part Selector', they **MUST** be located in the SAME FOLDER as the App.